On The Complexity of Matching Cut for Graphs of Bounded Radius and $H$-Free Graphs: A Partial Complexity Classification for H-Free Graphs

 \begin{proof} The polynomial-time solvable cases follow from Theorem~\ref{t-p3p6}.
 If $H$ has a cycle, then we apply Lemma~\ref{l-cycle}.
 Now suppose that $H$ has no cycle so $H$ is a forest.
 First suppose that $H$ is a forest that contains a vertex of degree at least~$4$.
 Then $H$ contains an induced $K_{1,4}$, and thus the class of $H$-free graphs contains the class of $K_{1,4}$-free graphs.
 The result then follows from the aforementioned result of Chv{\'{a}}tal~\cite{Ch84}, which in fact shows that {\sc Matching Cut} is \NP-complete even for $K_{1,4}$-free graphs, as observed by Bonsma~\cite{Bo09} and Kratch and Le~\cite{KL16}.

-Now suppose that $H$ contains an induced $P_r$ for some sufficiently large constant~$r$.
-In that case, the class of $H$-free graphs contains the class of $P_r$-free graphs, and we can apply the aforementioned \NP-completeness result of Feghali~\cite{Fe}.\footnote{In~\cite{Fe}, the exact value of $r$ is not specified but estimated to be at most~$25$.} \end{proof}
+The remaining three results are proven in~\cite{LPRb}. \end{proof}

 Every forest that is $P_r$-free for some positive constant~$r$ and that has maximum degree at most~$4$ has a constant-bounded diameter, so has constant size.
 Hence, Theorem~\ref{t-clas} has the following consequence.